Settlement

 A successful negotiation and settlement could clear your debt for less than you owe and help you zero your balance faster than by making minimum payments.

-How does a professional debt resolution company help you get a settlement?
+How does a professional debt relief company help you get a settlement?

 • A debt expert talks to you and creates a custom plan based on your income and expenses.

-• The debt resolution company sets up a dedicated account where you’ll make one affordable monthly deposit, often less than your minimum monthly payments.
+• The debt relief company sets up a dedicated account where you’ll make one affordable monthly deposit, often less than your minimum monthly payments.

 • An expert negotiator works with your creditors to reduce your debt and reach settlement agreements.